 Although, I am straying a bit from painting, the sculpture “Model for Total Reflective Abstraction” by Josef McElheny (2003), not only emphasizes shape, but reflects itself, the gallery and the paintings around it.
 (Photo by Omar Rodriguez-Rodrigues.
 Read more about it on my post, Metaphotos of a Meta-Sculpture.)

 Truly abstract paintings then are always meta-paintings, because they are about themselves, their materiality and the process of their production.

-(All paintings mentioned here are in the San Francisco Museum of Modern Art.
+(All paintings discussed here are from the San Francisco Museum of Modern Art.
 McElheny’s sculpture appeared in the De Young Museum.
-Check out my post “Abstract Art Reinterpreted in Photography.”
-Take a look at my abstract photos in the book #abstract.)

 Read more about meta-paintings in my posts Las Meninas: A Meta-Paining, If Not a Pipe, Then What?
 Magritte’s Meta-painting, Halfway: A Meta-Painting by Tofu St. John, and The Lack of Blank Spaces: Cage’s 4’33” and Rauschenberg’s “White Paintings.”

 Read about meta-murals in these posts: The Making of a Fresco Showing the Building of a City: Diego Rivera’s Meta-Mural, A Meta-Mural on Clarion Alley: Lo Llevas por Dentro by Jet Martinez, Repainting the Tenderloin: Mona Caron’s Meta-Mural “Windows Into the Tenderloin.”